kubernetes/website/docs/user-guide/ui.md

 You may access the UI directly via the Kubernetes master apiserver.
 Open a browser and navigate to `https://<kubernetes-master>/ui`, where `<kubernetes-master>` is IP address or domain name of the Kubernetes master.

 Please note, this works only if the apiserver is set up to allow authentication with username and password.
-This is not currently the case with the some setup tools (e.g., `kubeadm`).
+This is not currently the case with some setup tools (e.g., `kubeadm`).
 Refer to the  [authentication admin documentation](/docs/admin/authentication/) for information on how to configure authentication manually.

-If the username and password is configured but unknown to you, then use `kubectl config view` to find it.
+If the username and password are configured but unknown to you, then use `kubectl config view` to find it.

 ## Welcome view